 Maybe you’re seeing how named pipes can help with logging: Servers can write to log “files” that are actually named pipes, and a logging stack can read log data directly from the named pipe without letting a single line fall onto the floor.
 You do whatever you want with the logs, without any racey juggling of files on disk.

-writing, and the pipe will only close when all readers or all writers close it.
-All we need for
+and the pipe will only close when all readers or all writers close it.
+All we need for a stable

-a stable logging pipe is a daemon that holds the named pipe open for both reading and writing, without doing any
+logging pipe is a daemon that holds the named pipe open for both reading and writing, without doing any actual reading

-actual reading or writing.
+or writing.
 I set this up on my personal server last year, and I wrote a tiny, zero-config program to act as my pipe-holding daemon.
-It
+It just

-just opens every file in its current working directory for both reading and writing.
-I run it from a directory
+opens every file in its current working directory for both reading and writing.
+I run it from a directory that has

 wait() for a